 She has directed her own experimental shorts and documentaries which have shown at Rural Route Festival, CinemaTexas, The Santa Fe Film Festival, SWAMP/FotoFest at The Museum of Fine Arts in Houston, Flicker, The Dallas Video Festival, Film Fest New Haven, Austin Cinemaker Co-Op, Lady Fest and other national and international screenings.

 One of her biggest art projects was designing and building her small home.
 Her house and studio are solar powered and have solar hot water, rainwater catchment, greywater reuse and many simple, green elements.
+She recently added a tiny, handmade, adobe garage where her fully electric car can charge from the solar panels.
 Beauty and sustainability are a lovely combination and are crucial in these days.